websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 ### Formatting logic source code

-It's a js function which should follow given interface:
+It's a js function that should follow the given interface:
 ```js
 const Plugin = (configuration) => ({
   getTipTapExtensions: () => [],